Looking to increase the value of your home? 12 ways you can make the most of your home's potential.

 Here’s our guide to those key opportunities where you can add real value.

-Extending property is a great way of adding value in a tried and tested manner, so keep an eye out for a home which can be built out.
+A home extension a great way of adding value so keep an eye out for a home which can be built out.

-Many Victorian and Edwardian terraced houses have a side return – a dark and often under-used strip of garden.
-This can be a great area to extend into, to create a bigger and highly-desirable kitchen.
+Many Victorian and Edwardian terraced houses have a 'side return' – a dark and often under-used strip of garden.
+This can be a great area to extend into, creating a highly-desirable family-size kitchen.

 Also look for properties with a nearby outhouse which can be joined up by a link extension.

-Don’t forget to look up and down too, as there may be space for a loft or basement conversion.
+Don’t forget to inspect the attics and basements, as there may be space for a loft or basement conversion.